Dance Individual Project Funding Expert Panel comments

 Support material

 • A number of applications lacked video that would allow the panel to better appreciate the applicant’s creative ability and provide them insight into proposed new work.
-Video submissions demonstrate the artist’s ability, is an opportunity for the applicant to introduce themselves, and clarifies how project activities and objectives will help the applicant realize their artistic vision and professional aspirations.
+Video submissions demonstrate the artist’s and their collaborator's ability, is an opportunity for the applicant to introduce themselves, and clarifies how project activities and objectives will help the applicant realize their artistic vision and professional aspirations.

 • Choice of video support material should allow for a comprehensive assessment of an applicant’s creative artistic and technical ability, and should have a connection to the proposed activity or genre.